aws/aws-cdk/packages/aws-cdk/lib/init-templates/app/csharp/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.
+It uses the [.NET CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

 ## Useful commands